WICG/local-peer-to-peer/EXPLAINER.md

 // (initialized, or using permissions, etc.), include that too.
 ```

-## OS API and Depedencies

-The prerequisite to use DNS-SD based discovery would be a broadcast capable medium.
+## Implementation Considerations

+ℹ️ This section is informative.

+### Discovery

+There has been past attempts to standardize a discovery mechanism in the context of the web.
+[Network Service Discovery](https://www.w3.org/TR/discovery-api/) was an early attempt superseded by purpose-built Presentation API and the Remote Playback API that in turn build upon the [Open Screen Protocol](https://www.w3.org/TR/openscreenprotocol/) (OSP) that uses DNS Service Discovery (DNS-SD) and Multicast DNS (mDNS) for discovery.

-Discovery should be agnostic to whether it is over IP or over another radio technology that does not have IP in the network layer (ex.
-Bluetooth LE).
+Discovery in this context is agnostic to whether it happens over IP or another radio technology that does not use IP for addressing.
+For example, Bluetooth LE identifies devices by their Bluetooth Device Address and listens to advertising packets from other devices. ([Bluetooth LE Primer](https://www.bluetooth.com/wp-content/uploads/2022/05/The-Bluetooth-LE-Primer-V1.1.0.pdf) explains how the Bluetooth LE stack differs from the OSI reference model in this regard.)

-Once discovered through any means, the content transfer could use an IP network over Wi-Fi, WiFi direct, etc.
+DNS-SD protocol is commonly used to discover a named list of service instances in the local network using standard DNS queries while mDNS protocol uses DNS-like operations on the local network to resolve a domain name for a local address.
+DNS-SD is often used in conjunction with mDNS and may provide one possible implementation for discovery of peers e.g. through a [protocol extension](https://www.w3.org/TR/openscreenprotocol/#protocol-extensions) to the Open Screen Protocol.

-In the blocked neighbor discovery (that uses broadcast) and client to client connections scenario, e.g. flight’s wifi service, the underlying implementation may need to support discovery over some other radio such as Web Bluetooth or Web NFC, and then use peer to peer to transfer content.
+If the discovery is blocked by the network (e.g. no broadcast-capable medium exists when on an in-flight Wi-Fi service) the underlying implementation may choose to use other technology such as Bluetooth or NFC for discovery and use an appropriate peer to peer technology to transfer the content once the peer has been discovered.

+### Transport

+Once the discovery process is completed, the content transfer can use a transport layer protocol of choice such as TCP, UDP, QUIC or other, over any link layer protocol available such as Wi-Fi or WiFi Direct.

 ### Android OS API